vishvAsa/vedAH/meta/articles/keith/2_THE_GODS_AND_DEMONS_OF_THE_VEDA/14_PRIESTS_AND_HEROES/1_The_Priests_of_the_Fire_Cult.md

 [Part II

-the Angirases were two sets of priests who contributed the former the auspi- cious, the latter the black magic side of that Veda.
+the Angirases were two sets of priests who contributed the former the auspicious, the latter the black magic side of that Veda.
 We find many points in the ritual such as the Añgirasām Ayana, the Añgirasām Dviratra, and many individual inventors of ceremonies who claimed to be Añgirases.

 3